Bill Nye: Early life and education

+Career

 After graduating from Cornell, Nye worked as an engineer for the Boeing Corporation and Sundstrand Data Control near Seattle.
 At Boeing, he invented a hydraulic resonance suppressor tube used on Boeing 747 airplanes.
 He applied four times, unsuccessfully, for NASA's astronaut training program.

 Comedy

 Nye started doing standup comedy after winning a Steve Martin lookalike contest in 1978.
 Nye's friends asked him to do Steve Martin impressions at parties, and he discovered how much he enjoyed making people laugh.
 He began moonlighting as a comedian while working at Boeing.
 He has stated, "At this point in our story, I was working on business jet navigation systems, laser gyroscope systems during the day, and I'd take a nap and go do stand-up comedy by night."
 He also participated in Big Brothers Big Sisters of America, and volunteered at the Pacific Science Center on weekends as a "Science Explainer".

 Nye quit his job at Boeing on October 3, 1986, to focus on his burgeoning comedy career.
 During Nye's 10-year college reunion in 1987, he went to great lengths to meet with Carl Sagan at Cornell.
 Sagan's assistant told Nye, "Okay, you can talk to him for five minutes."
 In their meeting at the space sciences building, Nye explained that he was interested in developing a science television program.
 "I mentioned how I planned to talk about bridges and bicycles and so on—stuff that, as an engineer, I'd been interested in—and [Sagan] said, 'Focus on pure science.
 Kids resonate to pure science rather than technology.'
 And that turned out to be great advice."